Applicant tracking software (ATS) organizes every aspect of finding and signing the most qualified people for your company.

 - Automation: Did users save time or otherwise benefit from automating steps in their hiring process?

-Everyone I talked to really liked the user interface of their ATS.
-I expected people to have a lot more complaints, but for the most part, no one had any trouble using the systems well.
+Everyone we talked to really liked the user interface of their ATS.
+We expected people to have a lot more complaints, but for the most part, no one had any trouble using the systems well.

 “It’s simply that easy,” said an HR manager who uses BreezyHR.
 She walked us through the visual pipeline they use to push promising candidates forward.